giacomocavalieri/birdie/README.md

 Also all snapshots _must_ have unique names so that birdie won't mix those up, so be careful when naming snapshots to not repeat the same title twice!

+> During the review process, Birdie will try to be helpful and show you an
+> error message if it can spot two tests that happen to share the same exact
+> title.
+It will only work for snapshots that have a literal string as a title
+> but it can be really helpful to spot some of those confusing bugs!

 ### How big should the snapshot's content be?

 My recommendation is strive to have small and cohesive snapshots.
 Each